Majority Rule/Minority Rights: Essential Principles

 Democracy is defined in Webster's Encyclopedic Dictionary as:

-What is left out of the dictionary definition of democracy is what constitutes "the people."
+What is left out of the dictionary definition of democracy is what constitutes “the people.”
 In practice, democracy is governed by its most popularly understood principle: majority rule.
-Namely, the side with the most votes wins, whether it is an election, a legislative bill, a contract proposal to a union, or a shareholder motion in a corporation.
-The majority (or in some cases plurality) vote decides.
-Thus, when it is said that "the people have spoken" or the "people's will should be respected," the people are generally expressed through its majority.
+Namely, when something is voted on, the side with the most votes wins, whether it is an election, a legislative bill, a union-management agreement, or a shareholder motion in a corporation.
+The majority vote (or sometimes a plurality when there are more than two choices) decides the election or the issue.
+Thus, when it is said that “the people have spoken” or the “people's will should be respected,” the people are generally expressed through its majority.

 Democracy Requires Minority Rights

 The British political philosopher John Stuart Mill took this principle further.
-In his essay On Liberty he wrote, "The only purpose for which power can be rightfully exercised over any member of a civilized community against his will is to prevent harm to others."
-Mill's "no harm principle" aims to prevent government from becoming a vehicle for the "tyranny of the majority," which he viewed as not just a political but also a social tyranny that stifled minority voices and imposed a regimentation of thought and values.
-Mill's views became the basis for much of liberal political philosophy since, whether it is free market or economic liberalism or social liberalism.
+In his essay On Liberty he wrote, “The only purpose for which power can be rightfully exercised over any member of a civilized community against his will is to prevent harm to others.”
+Mill's “no harm principle” aims to prevent government from becoming a vehicle for the “tyranny of the majority,” which he viewed as not just a political but also a social tyranny that stifled minority voices and imposed regimentation of thought and values.
+Mill's views became the basis for much of liberal political philosophy, whether it is economic liberalism or social liberalism.

 How do majority rule and the protection of minority rights function in practice?
-Clearly, the two can easily collide when the assertion of Madisonian rights and Millian liberalism confront an unmovable democratic majority.
-In politics, the regularity of elections and the principles of separation of powers and checks and balances (see "Constitutional Limits") are the means for ensuring debate over the people's interests and views.
+Clearly, the two can easily collide when the assertion of Madisonian rights and Millian liberalism confront an immovable democratic majority.
+In part, this is achieved through consensus respect for individual rights: in between elections and during political campaigns, minority views are given fair play in legislatures, the media, and in the public square.
+Another basic protection of the minority, however, is the regularity of elections and the principles of separation of powers and checks and balances, both of which make it difficult for majorities to achieve absolute power (see “Constitutional Limits“).

 Minority Rights II: Protecting Minority Groups in Society